Action Councils, Management Committees, and Affinity Groups

 Management Committees

-COMMUNICATIONS/MARKETING COMMITTEE – Kaylen Harrison (Southeast Venture) and Katie Wainman (Hardaway Construction), Co-Chairs
+COMMUNICATIONS/MARKETING COMMITTEE – HYBRID – Katie Wainman (Hardaway Construction) and Jackie Winkle, Co-Chairs

 The Communications/Marketing Committee is responsible for helping create ULI Nashville’s communications and marketing plan and supporting ULI Nashville’s presence on social media, and through print/tv media relations with consistent ULI Nashville messaging.

-MEMBERSHIP COMMITTEE – Chris Ferguson (Wolfram Development) and Kevin McAdams (Elliott Davis), Co-Chairs
+MEMBERSHIP COMMITTEE – HYBRID – Chris Ferguson (Wolfram Development) and Kevin McAdams (Aprio), Co-Chairs

-PROGRAM AND AWARDS COMMITTEE– Brittany Earlie (Busy Branding) and Bailie Klages (Commerce Bank), Co-Chairs
+PROGRAMMING AND AWARDS COMMITTEE – HYBRID – Sheena Francis (Kimley-Horn) and Bailie Klages (Commerce Bank), Co-Chairs

-The Program Committee is responsible for selecting and helping plan ULI Nashville programs outside of the work of Action Councils, Initiatives, and Affinity groups.
-Examples include project tours like the Content before Cocktails series and social programming like the ULI Nashville Chairs’ Party in early summer.
-This committee also works with the Executive Director of ULI Nashville to put on the annual Excellence in Development Awards program – ULI Nashville’s largest annual event.
+The Programming and Awards Committee is responsible for selecting and helping plan ULI Nashville programs outside of the work of Action Councils, Initiatives, and Affinity groups.
+Examples include project tours like the Content before Cocktails series and social programming like Summer Soiree in early summer.
+This committee also works with the Senior Associate of ULI Nashville to put on the annual Excellence in Development Awards program – ULI Nashville’s largest annual event.

 SPONSORSHIP COMMITTEE – Dillard Adams (Southeast Venture) and Bryan Hay (Skanska), Co-Chairs